Lewis-94/anagramsolver/readme.md

 words, and then compares the generated anagrams against a list of user provided hashes

 ## Setup
-This python package uses python 3.7.
-A yml file has been provided which can be used to build the environment required to run anagramsolver.py
+This python package uses python 3.7. the file `anagramcracker.yml`  as been provided which can be used to build the conda environment required to run anagramsolver.py

 ## Running
 To run this package, please enter the following command: